 - What medical care their children will receive

-New Jersey favors that parents come to a custody arrangement on their own.
-If you can’t come to a custody agreement and want to seek sole custody, your former spouse still likely will have some visitation time with your children.
+New Jersey favors parents who appear at a custody arrangement on their own.
+If you are seeking sole custody of your children but cannot attend the custody arrangement, your former spouse will likely still have some visitation rights.

 Determining the best interests of the child

-New Jersey courts weigh the best interests of the child when ruling on child custody matters.
+New Jersey Courts will consider the best interests of the child when ruling on child custody matters.
 Some of the factors involved in determining the best interests of the child include:

 - The mental and physical health of each parent